easybuilders/easybuild-tutorial/docs/hmns/README.md

 In this example the core level only includes a single module `GCC/9.3.0`, while  the compiler level includes two modules: `OpenMPI/4.0.3` and `MPICH/3.3.2`.
 In the MPI level, three modules are available: one for `FFTW`, one for `ScaLAPACK`, and one for `HDF5`.
+As you will notice, at every level we select the module of the layer we are entering.
+At core level we select our compiler.
+When in the compiler level we select our MPI implementation, and within the MPI level we select our software.

 Initially only the modules on the top level of a module hierarchy are available for loading.
 If you run "`module avail`" with the example module hierarchy, you will only see the `GCC/9.3.0` module.